 7) Use available Pinterest tools to keep your pins sharp and on target.

-Although Pinterest is one of the newer social networks, there are already lots of Pinterest-related apps around that will help you see what’s trending, make using Pinterest easier and assess your success using it.
+There are lots of Pinterest-related apps around that will help you see assess trends, manage your Pinterest activities and identify successful factors.
 Use Viralwoot to promote all your Pinterest content, pins and boards.

 - Viralwoot – Viralwoot provides Pinterest analytics.
-It will show you a history of your repins, most popular pins and advanced analytics on your followers in an easy to use dashboard.
+Viralwoot shows you a history of your repins, most popular pins and advanced analytics on your followers in an easy to use dashboard.

-(You can also track what’s being pinned on your own site by using this URL: http://pinterest.com/source/YourWebsite.com/ (replacing YourWebsite.com with your own URL))
+(You can also track what’s being pinned on your own site by using this URL: http://pinterest.com/source/YourWebsite.com/ )

 - Pretty Pinterest Pins is a WordPress plugin that shows the latest pins in your sidebar.
 It’s customizable so you can do anything from pulling the latest pins from any user through showing or hiding the image captions.